 Infant Nutrition & Infant Sleep Workshops

-Open to non-FHT parents/caregivers.
+This program is open to non-FHT parents/caregivers.

 Are you noticing changes to your memory?
 The South East Toronto Family Health Team’s memory clinic provides early diagnosis and treatment for people experiencing problems with their memory, which can help patients maintain their independence and quality of life for as long as possible.